LeaderPortfolio

 Philanthropy

-After selling Zomba in 2002 for $2.74 billion, Calder shifted his focus to philanthropy, especially in Africa.
-He established the ELMA Group of Foundations, which supports children's health, education, and youth development, particularly in Africa.
-In May 2020, ELMA Philanthropies pledged $107 million to combat COVID-19 in Africa.
+Following his departure from the music industry, Calder has dedicated himself to philanthropy.
+He co-founded the ELMA Group of Foundations, which focuses on improving children's health and education across Africa.
+In May 2020, ELMA Philanthropies pledged $107 million to fight COVID-19 in Africa.

 Career Timeline